lnawrot/record-page/README.md

 # record-page

-Library for recording web page in high resolution with specified frame rate using Headless Chrome.
+Library for recording web page as high resolution video with specified frame rate using Headless Chrome.

 Uses virtual time budgeting under the hood.
-Produces smooth video as each frame before capture is given enough time to flush all changes to the screen.
+Produces smooth video as each frame, before capture, is given enough time to flush all changes to the screen.

 **Note:** Library uses *HeadlessExperimental* domain of Chrome DevTools Protocol, as the name indicates it's experimental, so it may stop working with future Chrome updates.
-Works well on Chrome 80.
+Confirmed to work correctly on Chrome 80.

 <img src="https://github.com/lnawrot/record-page/raw/master/assets/demo.gif" alt="record-page demo">